+5.2.
 Run the program

-As long as you do not run for longer than a minute, say, you can execute the serial executable on the login node directly from the command line as follows:
+As long as you do not run for a long time, e.g. for less than a minute, you can execute the serial executable on the login node directly from the command line as follows:

+'''

-guestXX@archer:~/cfd/F-SER> ./cfd <scale> <numiter>
+./cfd <scale> <numiter>

+'''

-Where you should replace <scale> and <numiter> by integers that have the following meaning:
+Where you should replace <scale> and <numiter> by integers with the following meaning: